blizzy78/copper/README.md

 Copper is agnostic of any HTTP router or any other framework and can also be used standalone (for example, to render e-mail messages or any other text.)

-Scroll down to "Usage Example" for a simple standalone example of using Copper.
+See [Usage Example](#usage-example) for a simple standalone example of using Copper.

 Template Language
 -----------------